 Pull on your walking boots (or running shoes) and take on a challenge with one of the many annual fundraising events organised by the local Long Distance Walkers Association groups, the two Mountain Rescue teams for the North York Moors area, local Boys' Brigade and Scouts groups, and other charities.
 Check their websites for specific dates.

-- Follow the Seagulls charity walk for brainstrust (50 miles over two days)
+- Follow the Seagulls charity walk in April for brainstrust (50 miles over two days)

 - Cleveland Hike in June - a two day challenge hike for teams of 3+; as well as route finding each team faces a series of tasks ranging from general knowledge questions to Army assault courses and water obstacles.
 One day options now available too.

 - Hanging Stone Leap in August (13 or 24 miles in 10hrs)